-The Barracuda App Server includes an IoT protocol called SMQ in addition to many standard industrial protocols such as OPC-UA, Modbus, MQTT, and HTTP.
-SMQ resembles MQTT, but includes additional features beneficial to device management and supervision.
-SMQ can act as an IoT broker similar to an MQTT broker, but with the added benefit of also enabling the integration of industry protocols, HTTP, and application server technology in one easy to use package.
+In addition to supporting standard protocols like OPC-UA, Modbus, MQTT, and HTTP, Barracuda App Server also includes an IoT protocol called SMQ.
+This protocol is similar to MQTT, but includes additional features that are particularly useful for device management and supervision.
+With SMQ, your product can act as an IoT broker, similar to an MQTT broker, but with the added benefit of being able to integrate industry protocols, HTTP, and application server technology in one easy-to-use integral package.
+This makes the Barracuda App Server an ideal choice for organizations that need a powerful and flexible platform for their IoT projects.

 The following picture depicts how one SMQ broker can manage and supervise many devices such as actuators and sensors.
 These devices do not run the Barracuda App Server, but use the SMQ C Client Library when connecting to the broker.